ashunaveed/AI-based-TC-automation/README.md

 1. Windows 10 or 11
 2. Atleast 16GB RAM
 3. Microsoft Excel 2013 or greater.
-4. Visual studio latest version.
+4. Visual studio latest version with windows C++ development module.
 5. Ghostscript as per windows(32 bit or 64 bit)
 6. A good GPU of atleast 8GB for running AI model.